Brachi-Eldad/AppTranslatorProject/README.md

 🚀 App Translator Project

 Full DevOps & Cloud-Native Microservices Platform

+App Translator is a cloud-native microservices platform that enables users to translate text through a scalable and production-ready infrastructure.

+The project focuses on implementing modern DevOps practices including Kubernetes orchestration, CI/CD automation, secure cloud deployment, and infrastructure scalability using AWS services.

 📌 Project Overview

 App Translator is a complete end-to-end DevOps project that demonstrates modern cloud-native application deployment using: